mrakgr/The-Spiral-Language/readme.md

 ```
 `failwith` unlike in F#, requires the return type in Spiral but otherwise functions the same.

 The `@` operator on the pattern side is a partial active pattern.
 Unlike F#'s which expect an option type, what `@` takes in is a function with three arguments in the `inl arg on_fail on_succ -> ...` form. `on_fail` and `on_succ` are to be called in tail position and possibly with join points around them when done so multiple times.
+They represent pattern failure and pattern success respectively.

 Here is a small example.